SurrealPartisan/shiofaioth/README.md

 | Interrogative           | foe         |

 ## Dictionary
-The vocabulary of Shiofaioth comes from multiple source languages, including but not limited to (in alphabetical order) English, Finnish, German, Hindi, Lojban, Russian and Spanish.
+The vocabulary of Shiofaioth comes from multiple source languages, including but not necessarily limited to (in alphabetical order) English, Finnish, German, Hindi, Lojban, Russian and Spanish.
 The words may be arbitrarily combined together, twisted to fit the phonology of Shiofaioth and otherwise mangled, and may thus not resemble much their original forms.

 * bailei - (verb) "to dance"
+* baisen - (verb) (to bite)
 * bei - (particle) "of type", used for compounding nouns
 * bue - (particle) inferential indicative preposition
+* dienio - (noun, class 2) "(someone's) child"
+* doia - (verb) "to do"
 * duei - (particle) postposition for voluntary action or naturally occurring event
 * ecoi - (verb) "to be"
 * eiciae - (verb) "to look for", "to search"
 * fioi - (particle) postposition for an action or event when voluntariness is unknown or irrelevant
 * foe - (particle) interrogative preposition
+* haumeir - (noun, class 1) "hammer"
 * heui - (particle) postposition for an action or event indirectly forced by conditions
 * ka - (particle) used for class 2 possession
 * ki - (particle) used for class 1 possession
 * koc - (noun, class 3) "cat"
+* kouofeit - (verb) "to cook"
+* kouofeiteir - (noun, class 3) "cook"
 * lie - (particle) conditional preposition
+* leip - (noun, class 1) bread
 * mie - (pronoun) "I"
 * moer - (noun, class 3) "man"
 * nais - (noun, class 3) "woman"